 How old does my child have to be to play tackle football?
 The Flames tackle football program requires that your child be 6 years old by August 1.

 Where do I get equipment rental information?
 All the equipment required to play tackle football is provided by the Flames.
 You will bring a $375.00 deposit check to equipment handout that will be returned/destroyed when your cleaned equipment is returned.
-We provide a helmet, shoulder pads, rib guards, mouthgaurd, knee pads, socks, practice and game pants, as well as your game jersey.
-You are responsible to purchase an athletic cup, girdle for under the pants, cleats, and a practice jersey (available for purchase through our spirit wear).
+We provide a helmet, shoulder pads, rib guards, knee pads, socks, practice and game pants, as well as your game jersey.
+You are responsible to purchase an athletic cup, girdle for under the pants, cleats, and a practice jersey.
+Moore Orthodontics typically donates one mouth guard per player, but you are welcome to buy your own or additional ones.

 What level will my child play?
 Your child will be assigned a level based on three criteria: Age, Weight, & Skill Level.